 - Set up an front yard Halloween movie marathon on the garage door.
 The mini video projector streams directly from your smart device!

 Online Community Activities

-Create a special Halloween Facebook group and invite members to participate.
-It can be a safe place to share photos of kids in costumes.
+- Create a special Halloween Facebook group and invite members to participate.
+It can be a safe online place to share photos of kids in costumes.
 Post awesome autumn activities and share photos for kids to see each other’s crafts.